-The registration application must be filed with the Court of Registration within 30 days of the conclusion of the Articles of Association.
+The registration application must be filed with the Court of Registration by the attorney-at-law representing the company within 30 days of the conclusion of the Articles of Association.
 If there is a foreign legal entity among the founders of the company, its extract of corporate records along with a certified translation should be attached to the documents of the company court procedures.
 Once the registration is submitted, the company may start its operations as a pre-company until registration is finalised (or refused).
 A pre-company may pursue business activities but may not conduct activities requiring an official license.